 Women who fast eat a very big feast the next day called “Daro Khana” meaning heavy food in Nepali.
 They go for a big party in the evening with desserts, Mithai, Nepalese foods like sel, puri, fruit and some communities even have non-vegetarian foods like mutton and chicken.
 Dar is just the short form of Daro Khana.

 Third day morning:

-Women get up early in the dawn, get cleaned and do Puja once again for the Diyo and the goddess Parvati.
-The most important part of this Puja is a banana and a holy basil leaf (Tulsi Patta).
-This third day of Teej is called Ganesh Chaturthi.
-Women eat Karkallo ko Tarkari with Chokho (pure), food made with pure ghee.
+Women get up at dawn, wash themselves and perform a puja once again for the Diyo and the goddess Parvati.
+The Puja is performed with a banana and a holy basil leaf (Tulsi Patta).
+This third day of Teej is called “Ganesh Chaturthi”.
+Women eat colocasia leaf curry (Karkallo ko Tarkari) with pure food (chokho) made with pure ghee.